PranavKrishnan007/amFOSS-tasks/task-0/README.md

+#Installing ~~UBUNTU~~
-I skipped this step because I have macOS installed in my laptop 😁
+I skipped this step because I have macOS  installed in my laptop 😁